clincha-org/clincha/Documentation/Writeups.md

 ## What's happened?
 - Landlordin
 	- Documentation on what needed done to get from a flat to ready for Airbnb
+	- Creating the server cabinet
 - Servers
-	- A hub for documentation around the servers
 	- Replacing HDD
 	- Setting up RAID
 	- Proxmox install
 	- Work done with Packer
 	- Work done with Terraform

+## Things that should happen
 	- Deciding on how to go from zero to back up and running
 		- Do I have a local Packer build that can connect?
 		- Should Packer be able to run in the cloud?
 			- That would be a cool tool to make
-			- You provide the config and it downloads the base ISO, connects to your hypervisor
+			- You provide the config and it downloads the base ISO, connects to your hypervisor and away you go
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NDY1NjAwNl19
+eyJoaXN0b3J5IjpbOTg1OTI5OTMyXX0=
 -->